lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Resist:** Perception

 Make an agility check against any number of targets to hide in plain sight, making it easy to perform sneak attacks against those targets or run away undetected.
-If successful, you must then follow up with a move action or lose the benefits of this maneuver.
+If successful, you must then immediately follow up with a move action or lose the benefits of this maneuver.

 ## Feint